redhat-developer/openshift-web-console-customizations/competition/rejeeb786/README.md

 [<img src="./assets/screenshots/ConfigmapYAMLScreenshot.png" width="100%"/>](./assets/screenshots/ConfigmapYAMLScreenshot.png)
 ## Want to try out these customizations?

-You could try out all the customizations mentioned above in just 3-steps!
+As a `cluster-admin` user, you could try out all the customizations mentioned above in just 3-steps!
 You could revert it as well.

 ### 3-Steps to apply all the customizations mentioned above
 ```